laminlabs/lamin-docs/docs/glossary.md

 label
     A label refers to a descriptor or tag that is assigned to something to describe, identify, or categorize it.

+ORM
+    Object-relational mapper.
+In LaminDB every sub-class of `Record` (every instance of `Registry`) is an ORM that corresponds to a SQL table in the underlying metadata database [wikipedia](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).

 observation
     In statistics (machine learning), an observation refers to a particular measured instance of a set of random variable.